nnihxze/purchasestrackerapp_hazel/CONTRIBUTION.md

 # Project Contributions

 ## Hazel Soliveres
-- Developed the frontend UI (AuthPage, DashboardPage, PurchaseCard, PurchaseModal)
+- Developed the frontend UI
 - Connected and configured Firebase Authentication and Firestore database
-- Developed backend functions (login, register, logout, CRUD operations for purchases)
+- Developed backend functions
 - Deployed the application to Firebase Hosting
 - Managed the GitHub repository and version control